Kichi779/Twitch-Multi-Stream/README.md

 ### **FFMPEG needs to be installed.
 I can't install it on Github because of the 25 mb limit.
 [DOWNLOAD FFMPEG ](https://files.fm/f/3erbuq3np) or you can download it from the release section on the right side.**

-### - For the detailed installation pdf, which is the solution to all errors, come to my [discord server](https://discord.gg/UkSJP8RUxc)

 - Python must be installed
 - If your Python is not installed, download the latest version (3.11) of python and make sure to click on the 'ADD TO PATH' during installation.